 Changes in circumstances

 Certain changes in circumstances can mean that the benefits you receive for your disabled child or for your family might change.
-On this page we look at some of the more common changes in circumstances and the impact these might have.

 If your child’s needs increase, it may help you qualify for a disability benefit for the first time – for example if you have been refused benefit in the past.